 Sam is responsible for the day to day operations of both facilities, and still gets goose bumps every time she walks into our beautiful venue!
 You can often find her dealing with brides and grooms, organising our bookings, and leading her great team like a trooper!

-In her free time, Sam loves spending time with her family, she can often be seen getting her "fit" on in the gym, planning her own wedding, and giving her husband to be lists of jobs to do!
+In her free time, Sam loves spending time with her family, and she can often be seen getting her "fit" on in the gym.

 Tim is one of our caretakers at King’s Lynn Town Hall, and has worked at the Borough Council since 2001.